carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 ---
 ## Introduction

-In this second part of this series, we will optimize the model that we created in the [previously](/post/azureml_pipeline_trainingpipeline) by attempting to select the best set of hyperparameters, or model configuration parameters specified by the data scientist that affect the training process.
-Hyperparameters differ from model parameters in that they are not learnt through some automated process, but rather are chosen by the scientist.
+In this second part of this series of posts that will go through the steps required to create an end-to-end machine learning project in AzureML, we will optimize the model that we created in the [previously](/post/azureml_pipeline_trainingpipeline) by selecting the best set of hyperparameters, or model configuration parameters that affect the training process.
+Hyperparameters differ from model parameters in that they are not learnt through some automated process, but rather are chosen by the data scientist.
+In general, we cannot use techniques that we use to learn model parameters, such as gradient descent to learn hyperparameters although they do have an affect the loss function.

-In general, hyperparameters, we cannot use techniques that we use to learn model parameters, such as gradient descent to learn hyperparameters although they do have an affect the loss function.
+[why?]

 The problem of hyperparameter optimization is therefore finding the optimal model in an $n$ dimensional space, where $n$ is the number of hyperparameters that are being optimized.
 This $n$ dimensional space is referred to as the **search space**.